 It’s important you know how to recognize the signs of bowel obstruction in dogs.
 Your dog will be obviously unwell if she has a complete obstruction.
 Partial obstructions are often less obvious, with only low-grade symptoms.
 If your dog is showing any symptoms, consider whether she’s had access to bones, toys or other potential foreign bodies recently.

 If your dog is clearly getting sicker, don’t hesitate to get to the vet.
 Obstructions may need urgent surgery to save her life.
 The take-home message is don’t sit on it.
 Some dogs may only show mild symptoms … but then slowly fade and get more and more listless.

-These are some classic signs of an obstruction.
+These are some classic signs of intestinal blockage in dogs.

 Loss Of Appetite

 If your dog is off her food it could be an early or ongoing warning sign … especially if she’s normally a good eater!

 Dogs vomit very easily, so you only need to get concerned if there’s repeated vomiting.
 If your dog vomits many times in a day, especially for more than a day or two (and if she has other symptoms) … then get to the vet.
 If there’s blood in the vomit, it’s more reason to worry.

 RELATED: Reasons your dog might be vomiting …